rust-random/book/src/update-0.5.md

 `SmallRng` has been added as a wrapper, currently around `XorShiftRng` (but likely another algorithm soon).
 This is for uses where small state and fast initialisation are important but cryptographic strength is not required.
-(Actual performance of generation varies by benchmark; dependending on usage this may or may not be the fastest algorithm, but will always be fast.)
+(Actual performance of generation varies by benchmark; depending on usage this may or may not be the fastest algorithm, but will always be fast.)

 ### `ReseedingRng`

-The `ReseedingRng` wrapper has been signficantly altered to reduce overhead.
+The `ReseedingRng` wrapper has been significantly altered to reduce overhead.
 Unfortunately the new `ReseedingRng` is not compatible with all RNGs, but only those using `BlockRngCore`.